 Ecuador detains comptroller, ex-minister in Petroecuador probe

-QUITO, April 13 (Reuters) - Ecuador on Tuesday detained the country's comptroller and a former energy minister as part of an investigation into corruption at three state institutions, including oil company Petroecuador, the national prosecutor's office said.
+QUITO, April 13 (Reuters) - Ecuador on Tuesday detained the country's comptroller and a former energy minister as part of an investigation into corruption at three state institutions, including oil company Petroecuador, the national prosecutor's office said on Twitter.

 The arrests come after an employee of trading house Gunvor Group pleaded guilty to U.S. charges of involvement in a scheme to bribe Ecuadorean officials to win business from Petroecuador, part of a broader U.S. probe into merchant trading firms' relationships with Latin American state commodities companies.

-Ecuadorean prosecutors said on Twitter the arrests took place early Tuesday morning and included raids of homes and offices in capital Quito and Guayaquil, the financial center.
+Ecuadorean prosecutors said the arrests took place early Tuesday morning and included raids of homes and offices in capital Quito and Guayaquil, the South American country's financial center.
 Prosecutors said the investigation into bribery allegations began in June 2019.

-Prosecutors said they arrested eight people in total, including Ecuador's comptroller and a former presidential secretary who they identified as Pablo C. and Jose A.B., respectively.
+Prosecutors said they arrested eight people in total, including the country's comptroller and a former presidential secretary who they identified as Pablo C. and Jose A.B., respectively.

-(Reporting by Alexandra Valencia in Quito, Writing by Luc Cohen, Editing by Matthew Lewis and Angus MacSwan)
+(Reporting by Alexandra Valencia in Quito Writing by Luc Cohen Editing by Matthew Lewis)

 ((luc.cohen@thomsonreuters.com; +58 424 133 7696; Reuters Messaging: Twitter: @cohenluc))